Shane-Lester99/Automated-Archive-Search/README.md

 # Automated Archive Search

 Automated Archive Search is a natural language processing data pipeline to find and score the top k most similar terms to a search word by semantic similarity in a  collection of large text documents.
-It is excellent for searching massive archives at rapid speeds because of its use of PySpark's automated distributed processing and uses the web textual analytics algorithm "term frequency - inverse document frequency" for massive text processing.
+It is excellent for searching massive archives at rapid speeds because of its use of PySpark's automated distributed processing and uses the web textual analytics algorithm "term frequency-inverse document frequency" for massive text processing.

 Some uses where Automated Archive Search  could do the trick:

 Automating the analysis of customer reviews:

-- A company could use this application to see what words are typically associated with their products from large text surveys
+- A company could use this application to see what words are typically associated with its products from large text surveys

 - This could limit the need for companies to hire cheap labor to review surveys and automate tedious jobs